-The practicing accountant will need to create a broad array of journal entries over the course of a typical fiscal year.
-The following journal entry examples are intended to provide an outline of the general structure of the more common entries encountered.
+The following journal entry examples provide an outline of the more common entries encountered.
 It is impossible to provide a complete set of journal entries that address every variation on every situation, since there are thousands of possible entries.

-Each item on the list states the topic, the relevant debit and credit, and additional comments as needed.
+Each example journal entry states the topic, the relevant debit and credit, and additional comments as needed.

 - Sales entry.
 Debit accounts receivable and credit sales.
 If a sale is for cash, then the debit is to the cash account instead of the accounts receivable account.